-Great British Bake Off winner Nadiya Hussain is back on our screens with a brand new BBC2 series, Nadiya’s British Food Adventure.
-In the show she travels the length and breadth of Britain, meeting talented food producers and cooking up her own British-influenced dishes.
+Great British Bake Off winner Nadiya Hussain successfully made the nation drool with her BBC2 series, Nadiya’s British Food Adventure.
+In the show she travelled the length and breadth of Britain, meeting talented food producers and cooking up her own British-influenced dishes.

 Who: Claire Bush, senior marketing manager